cyn1x/jotunpy/docs/blog/my-second-blog-post.md

 ---
-title: My First Blog Post
+title: My Second Blog Post
 author: John Smith
 template: post.html
-description: My very first blog post on the internet!
+description: My second blog post on the internet!
 category: personal
 ---

 <br />

 Welcome to my blog!
-This is my first post, and I'm excited to share my thoughts with you.
+This is my second post, and I'm excited to share my thoughts with you.
 <br />

 ## My Thoughts